-Approximately 20% of the U.S. population lives in a multi-generational home, meaning three or more generations share the same household.
+Approximately 18% of the U.S. population lives in a multi-generational home, meaning three or more generations share the same household.
 As assisted living costs continue to rise, older Americans are choosing to move in with their children and grandkids.
-But instead of taking the spare bedroom upstairs, they’re moving into their own private in-law suite.
+But instead of taking the spare bedroom upstairs, they’re moving into their own private in-law apartment.

 What Is an In-Law Suite or Apartment?

-An in-law apartment is a private space for in-laws and parents that is usually attached to or located on the same lot as their grown child’s house.
+An in-law apartment is a private space for parents and in-laws that is usually attached to or located on the same lot as their grown child’s house.
 Many in-law suites are custom-built home additions, though converted garages, basements and stand-alone guest houses are also common.
 These types of dwellings are also referred to as “mother-in-law” suites or granny apartments.

 How Much Does It Cost to Build an In-Law Suite?

-The cost to build an in-law suite varies by the type of space and how much work is needed to make that space livable.
-Ideally, your in-law suite should include everything needed for independent living, such as a separate bedroom, living area, bathroom and kitchen.
-Of course, adding all of these elements is expensive, with one financial expert putting the cost of installation somewhere between $40,000 and $125,000.
+The cost to build an in-law suite depends on the type of space and the work needed to make it livable.
+Ideally, your in-law apartment should include everything required for independent living, such as a separate bedroom, living area, bathroom and kitchen.

-As steep as that may seem, the one-time cost to build an in-law suite pales in comparison to the annual cost of assisted living communities.
-Genworth’s Cost of Care Survey reveals that in the United States, the average cost of a private room in a nursing home is around $105,000 annually.
-Semi-private rooms weren’t much cheaper, averaging out to $93,000 per year.
+As steep as it may seem, the one-time cost to build an in-law suite pales in comparison to the annual cost of assisted living communities.
+Genworth’s Cost of Care Survey reveals that in the United States, the average cost of a private room in a nursing home is around $108,000 annually.
+Semi-private rooms weren’t much cheaper, averaging out to $94,900 per year.
 In the long-run, the cost of an in-law suite addition is almost always less than the alternative.
 And money aside, being surrounded by family is better for your parent’s well-being too.

 5-Step Planning Checklist for Building a Mother-in-Law Suite